 This recipe uses rice vinegar in place of the usual brine from pickled radish (dongchimi).
 To make the soup extra chilled, store the broth in the freezer long enough to form a thin layer of ice crystals on top, 1-2 hours before serving.
 For more of a kick, use the naengmyeon to make Bibim Naeng-Myeon (recipe also in book).

-The Asian pear (apple pear, sand pear, nashi pear) is a large pear found in eastern Asian cooking.
-Compared to western pears, the Asian counterpart is more crisp and juicy.
+The Korean pear (Bae 배, Asian pear) is a large brown pear with a crisp and juicy texture.
 They bruise easily, so be careful with storage (in a cool, dry place).
-Pick ripe pears by their strong, sweet smell.
-Avoid those that are bruised and soft.
-I have been able to find them in larger grocery stores and the produce section of Asian food markets.
+Choose ripe pears by their strong, sweet smell and avoid those that are bruised and soft.
+I have been able to find them in larger grocery stores and the produce section of markets with East Asian ingredients.

 I also made Kim-Bap (Rice & Seaweed Rolls), Ki-Rum Ganjang Ddeokbokki (Crispy Soy Rice Cakes), Bo-Seot Namool (Soy-Seasoned Mushrooms), and Hoddeok (Pecan and Cinnamon-Stuffed Pancakes).